LTUC/amman-dotnet-401d2/Curriculum/Class39/lab/README.md

 **User Story 2:** Within the user profile, the user should be able to view their last 5 orders that they have placed.
 Much like the admin dashboard, allow the user to view the individual details of each order.

-**User Story 3:**  Explore the `SignInManager` and implement the ability to change the password of the user.
-Be sure that the user confirms their password when changing it to make sure they typed it in correctly.

 ## Tests

 Continue to test your basic CRUD operations within your services